What is our Remote Learning Policy?

 Covid-19 has been a hugely disorientating experience for many but one of the real opportunities to come out of it has been the push and stimulus for schools to research, invest and implement new technologies which enhance teaching and learning, whether on site or off site.

-From 22nd October, the government set out what it calls the “Remote Learning Continuity Direction”.
-This is a legal requirement for schools to provide immediate remote learning for any individual or groups of pupils who cannot attend school due to Covid-19, including isolation owing to having been a close contact.
+During the pandemic in October 2020, the government set out what it called the “Remote Learning Continuity Direction”.
+This was a legal requirement for schools to provide immediate remote learning for any individual or groups of pupils who cannot attend school due to Covid-19, including isolation owing to having been a close contact.

 The curriculum we will set will follow our normal curriculum plans and schemes of learning and will have the same ambition and quality as if the work were being set in a classroom.